Revitalizing Milwaukee's crossroad

 - Vastly improved pedestrian/ bike access into the valley

-To make this happen, our two organizations are working closely with the state, city, and county governments, surrounding neighborhood associations, a number of the Valley businesses, the Forest County Potawatomi, Friends of Hank Aaron State Trail, and more.
+To make this happen, our two organizations worked closely with the state, city, and county governments, surrounding neighborhood associations, a number of the Valley businesses, the Forest County Potawatomi, Friends of Hank Aaron State Trail, and more.
 Energizing, isn't it?

 Above is a rendering of what the Valley will look like after all of the changes have been made.